-If country roads that meander alongside flowing rivers with a backdrop of majestic mountains sounds like a good place to ride a motorcycle, you’re in luck.
+If country roads that meander alongside flowing rivers with a backdrop of majestic mountains sound like a good place to ride a motorcycle, you’re in luck.
 We’ll even throw in a side trip to the top of an Adirondack peak.

-Yup, you’re in for a first rate tour of the Whiteface Region.
+Yup, you’re in for a first-rate tour of the Whiteface Region.